eth-cscs/firecrest/examples/jupyterhub/README.md

 docker compose -f ../../deploy/demo/docker-compose.yml -f docker-compose.yml up --build
 ```

-The `chmod` command we run before `docker compose` is to make the SSH private keys to access the Slurm cluster (`ca-key` and `user-key`) readable by its owner on the host machine.
+The `chmod` command we run before `docker compose` comes from the Docker demo of FirecREST.
+It's needed to make the SSH private keys for accessing the Slurm cluster readable by their owner on the host machine.

 This step will create a new image that extends the `f7t-cluster` image from the Docker demo of FirecREST to include JupyterLab and other requirements.
 The process may take a few minutes, as some dependencies for JupyterLab need to be built from source.